wso2/docs-is/en/docs/guides/identity-lifecycles/recover-username.md

 2. [Set up ReCaptcha]({{base_path}}/guides/identity-lifecycles/configure-recaptcha-for-self-registration) for WSO2 IS.

-You have now successfully configured reCaptcha for the username recovery flow.
+You have now successfully configured reCAPTCHA for the username recovery flow.

 ## Try it